j1-aggie/Pandas-Challenge/README.md

 As final considerations:

-Use the pandas library and Jupyter Notebook.
+Used the pandas library and Jupyter Notebook.
-You must submit a link to your Jupyter Notebook with the viewable Data Frames.
+Submitted a link to my Jupyter Notebook with the viewable Data Frames.
-You must include a written description of at least two observable trends based on the data.
+I also included a written description of at least two observable trends based on the data.